islamazhar/compact-public/README.md

 # Compact-public
+Compact is scheme that produces piece-wise polynomial approximations of complex activation functions (i.e., `silu`, `gelu`, `mish`).
+The generated approximation can be used with state-of-the-art MPC techniques without the need to train the model  to retrain model accuracy.
+To achieve this, in compact, we infuse input density awareness and use an application specific simulated annealing type optimization to generate computationally efficient approximations of complex activation functions.

-This repository contains the evaluation code for the PETs 2024 paper: [**Compact: Approximating Complex Activation Functions for Secure Computation**](https://arxiv.org/pdf/2309.04664)
+Compact is described in this paper: [**Compact: Approximating Complex Activation Functions for Secure Computation**](https://arxiv.org/pdf/2309.04664) accepted at Privacy Enhancing Technologies (PETs) 2024 conference.

-## Background and Motivation
 ## Results

 ## How to run